 I used a Wi-Fi analyzer to verify the problem, and it seems that Roomba — for whatever reason — sometimes won’t setup and broadcast this special network after being put into configuration mode.
 I tried the normal way to rebooting the Roomba (holding in the Clean button for 10 seconds) but after a restart, the problem still persisted.

 As with other products that I’ve documented on this blog, the Roomba’s manual don’t contain any instructions for resetting or even rebooting the product.
-As it’s designed to never fail, why would the customer ever need to reset or reboot it?
+As its designed to never fail, why would the customer ever need to reset or reboot it?
 Well, such product design thinking usually only holds water for a few weeks at most when the company don’t put in the engineering work to fulfill the design requirement.

 The first time this happened, I let the Roomba sit for a while and tried multiple times to reboot and set it up again using the iRobot Home app.
 I got nowhere with this, and eventually ended up turning the little robotic vacuum on its head.
 Then I proceeded to unscrew the battery compartment, and remove the battery before placing it back in again.
 The first time I did this I took it out for about five seconds before reinserting the battery.
 This however, didn’t work.
-I had to go in a second time, remove the battery, and then leave it disconnected for a full minute before reinstalling it.
+I’d to go in a second time, remove the battery, and then leave it disconnected for a full minute before reinstalling it.

-When I next started the Roomba, and held the Dock and Spot buttons (the two smaller buttons on top of the Roomba 900 series) pressed for 5 seconds.
+When I next started the Roomba, and held the Dock and Spot buttons (the two smaller buttons on top of the Roomba 900-series) pressed for 5 seconds.
 My Roomba then started broadcasting the temporary configuration network as expected, and the iRobot Home app could connect and convince the robot to join my home Wi-Fi network.

 Nothing may ever beat “turning it off and on again” when it comes to troubleshooting technology issues.
-However, that mantra really should be updated to account for modern battery powered gadgets and devices that aren’t fully powered down when using their on/off buttons (if they even have one!).
+However, that mantra should be updated to account for modern battery powered gadgets and devices that aren’t fully powered down when using their on/off buttons (if they even have one!).
 My proposal may not be as catchy as the old mantra, but more accurate: “Actually power down and try again.”